 Diving in the Blue Hole?

 If you have the open water PADI certificate you could choose to go on a dive at the famous Blue Hole.
 However, be prepared as it is a very expensive experience.
 Going diving at the Blue Hole with one of the best diving shops on the island, Belize Diving Services, will cost you around 400$.
 US, not Belizean!
+If you want to see it from above you can always experience a scenic flight over the Blue Hole.

 Don’t go diving to the Blue Hole if you are not a confident and experienced diver.
 It is not another place to check on the travel list, it can be quite dangerous if you don’t have the proper training.
 And whilst some of the companies on the island will take you without the PADI certificate, don’t risk your life doing it!